pulp/pulp/docs/sphinx/user-guide/nodes.rst

 On the Pulp server to be used as the child node:

-1. Install the pulp-nodes-child package.
+1. Install the pulp-nodes-child package group.

 ::

-  $ sudo yum install pulp-nodes-child
+  $ sudo yum install @pulp-nodes-child
   $ sudo service httpd restart && service pulp-agent restart

 2. Edit ``/etc/pulp/consumer/consumer.conf`` and change: